kurtisnisbet/supervised-machine-learning/README.md

 ## Key Findings

-1. RFECV-SVM reduced the features to the three most predictive, therefore increasing computation times and reducing inefficiencies in subsequent models.
+1. RFECV-SVM reduced the features to the most predictive, therefore decreasing computation times and inefficiencies in the subsequent models, as real-time DoA index is vital during surgical procedures.
-2. Neural Networks captured non-linear relationships of the selected features.
+2. The Neural Network model had better performance than the BIS index, and captured non-linear relationships of the selected features.
-3. Stacked Regressor used the meta-features from the neural network to create the most predicive model of DoA.
+3. Stacked Regressor used the meta-features from the Neural Network to create the best model of DoA.

-The Stacked Regressor significantly improved DoA prediction compared to the BIS index.
-Leveraging Neural Networks and SVMs, it demonstrated better accuracy and reduced error rates.
-These findings suggest the potential of machine learning in enhancing anaesthesia monitoring tools.
+## Disclaimer

+This work was completed for the final assignment for the course CSC6003 Machine Learning at the University of Southern Queensland.
+As such, the  details in this readme file been altered and simplified to ensure this information file no longer fulfills the marking criteria.
+Further, the full code has been widtheld, however if it can be send by request if I am contacted over GitHub.